Maattrraan

 Maattrraan is a 2012 Indian Tamil-language action thriller film directed by K. V. Anand, who co-wrote the script with Subha, and produced by AGS Entertainment.
-The film stars Suriya in dual roles as a conjoined twin brothers, alongside Kajal Aggarwal in the female lead with Sachin Khedekar and Tara in pivotal roles.
+The film stars Suriya in a dual role as conjoined twins and Kajal Aggarwal in the female lead, alongside Sachin Khedekar and Tara in pivotal roles with an ensemble supporting cast.
+It follows two brothers who investigate a genetic conspiracy related to their father's company.

+The film entered production in July 2011.
+A major portion of the film was shot in countries like Croatia, Serbia, Albania and Macedonia, as well as Latvia and other parts of Europe, with rest of the scenes in India.
 The film features music composed by Harris Jayaraj, cinematography handled by Soundararajan, editing done by Anthony, respectively.
 V. Srinivas Mohan, handled the visual effects.

-The film was launched on 22 July 2011, along with the commencement of principal photography.
-A major portion of the film was shot in the Balkans in countries like Croatia, Serbia, Albania and Macedonia, as well as Latvia and other parts of Europe, with rest of the scenes in India.
 Maattrraan was the first Indian film to use performance capture technology.
-Based on the conjoined twins concept, the film was released on 12 October 2012 to mixed reviews.
+The film was released on 12 October 2012 to mixed reviews.